 Teams: Chat is best suited to situations where all in a conversation are likely to be available and compliant.
 One can set up a chat group for an on-call team and then facilitate check-ins and work coordination.
 Students can send quick queries to residents.

 Consensus: The members of a conversation should have a shared understanding about frequency of checking chat messages and expectations for speed of response.
-Examples include members of a clinical consult team currently on service for a defined shift, members of a critical care unit working together at the same time in related locations, etc.
+Examples include members of a clinical consult team currently on service for a defined shift or members of a critical care unit working together at the same time in related locations.

 Mobility: Chat works well if all members of a conversation are using a mobile device.
 This improves the likelihood that alerts will be received.
 Each user needs to personalize their device to give audible, tactile or visual (badge) cues to new messages.
 Best to ensure that everyone is able before expecting everyone to participate.